Building a new home is exciting, but have you decided on insulation yet?

 - Loose fill and Blown-In insulation: Cellulose

 This material uses recycled materials, making it relatively cheap.
-It is installed either as a loose-fill or is blown-in.
+It is installed either as loose fill or is blown in.
 It is typically 80% recycled newsprint or denim mixed with non-toxic borate compounds.
-The chemicals present make it resistant to fire, mold, and insects because its fibers are tightly packed together.
+The chemicals present make it resistant to fire, mould, and insects because its fibres are tightly packed together.